The Superconducting Quantum Materials and Systems Center (SQMS) Carolyn B. Parker Fellowship honors and preserves the legacy of the first

 African-American scientists and technicians on the Manhattan Project.
 She worked as a physicist from 1943 to 1947 on the Dayton Project,

 the plutonium research and development arm of the Manhattan Project.
 Leukemia identified as an occupational risk for workers on the Dayton Project in 2008.

 Ms. Parker's completion of a doctorate in physics at MIT was short-circuited by leukemia that claimed her life at age 48 in 1966.

-- Qualified recipients will have a Ph.D. in physics, computer science, engineering, or mathematics conferred within the five-year period prior to application.
+- Qualified recipients will have a Ph.D. in physics, computer science, engineering, or mathematics conferred within the five-year period prior to application or by September 2022

 - Previous post-doctoral research experience is not required.